How to Make: Vegan Tahini Chocolate Chip Cookies

 - Do I have to pick up and drop the sheet pan? — This baking method, coined ‘pan-banging’ by cookie queen Sarah Kieffer, of the Vanilla Bean Baking Book helps create crispy chewy edges with pools of chocolate in the center.
 You absolutely don’t have to do it (just bake the cookies like you normally would), but I would definitely try it at least once!

 - Why does your recipe contain gram measurements? — Good question!
 I test all of my recipes in imperial or metric measurements because they are much more consistent than the American system of ‘cups’.
-If you’ve ever followed a cup recipe exactly and wondered why it came out nothing like the picture or as described, it’s probably because your cup can vary wildly from my cup, or your neighbors cup, etc. You can pick up a cheap kitchen scale here from Sur La Table, or here on Amazon, and join the many ranks of bakers who’ve switched to the more consistent measuring system.
+If you’ve ever followed a cup recipe exactly and wondered why it came out nothing like the picture or as described, it’s probably because your cup can vary wildly from my cup, or your neighbors cup, etc. You can pick up a cheap kitchen scale here from Sur La Table, and join the many ranks of bakers who’ve switched to the more consistent measuring system.

 Vegan Tahini Chocolate Chunk Cookies

 By: Scott Smith

 “With pools of melted dark chocolate and nutty tahini, these easy-to-throw-together cookies are a must bake. — S”